mayankmusaddi/liar-dice-dapp/README.md

-├── client - The react client which is housed in its separate repository ├── contracts - All your solidity contracts go here ├── migrations - Contains all migrations for deploying your contracts └── test - Ignore for now
+├── client - The react client which is housed in its separate repository ├── contracts - All your solidity contracts go here ├── migrations - Contains all migrations for deploying your contracts └── Test_cases - contains the tests
 ```